Working With Models in the RAI Console

 Viewing Rel Libraries

-The Rel Libraries provide for common tasks user-friendly relations organized by use cases.
-You can view these by clicking them in the Object Tree.
+The Rel Libraries provide user-friendly relations for common tasks organized by use cases.
+To view the Rel Libraries, click the rel folder under Models in the Object Tree.
+You can then click the node arrow to the left-hand side of the library to view the list of relations.
 For more details, see Rel Libraries.